frostyshadows/TeachKidsToCode/README.md

 * The tutorials I tried out would be too easy for girls who have already done Scratch.
 And most of them probably won't take an hour.
 * Not very open-ended.
 Girls would be able to customize a lot of the end result, but they don't get to make anything from scratch.

+### Thoughts
+* Wonder Woman may be too difficult, took me several tries to get past level 2 (lol)
+* Accessorizer is too easy, definitely won't take an hour and doesn't cover conditionals and loops

 ## [MIT App Inventor](http://appinventor.mit.edu/explore/)
 Website allowing users to create functioning Android apps using drag-and-drop blocks.